Houston VA Disability Claim

 Your VA disability rating is an important aspect of VA benefits to understand.
 Basically, in order to qualify for disability benefits at all, you need to meet certain requirements.
 If the United States Department of Veterans Affairs determines that you are eligible, they will assign you a disability rating.
 This rating signifies the extent of your disability.
 In other words, it represents the average loss of earning capacity someone suffers from that disability rating.

 Ratings range from 10% disabled to 100% disabled, with ratings increasing in 10% increments.
 Higher percentages mean higher levels of disability.
 With a more severe disability, veterans receive a higher payout.
 Additionally, veterans’ benefits are adjusted each year according to cost of living increases.
+For example, the VA disability rates 2023 have increased by 8.7%.

 Can I Appeal a Disability Rating?